hltdi/HornMorpho/README.md

 The keys in the `dict` for an analysis of a word represent different pieces of information that you may be interested in.
 For example, you may want the *lemma* of the input word.
 This is the basic form of the word.
-For Amharic and Tigrinya nouns, this is the stem of the word without any prefixes or suffixes.
+For nouns in all of the languages, this is the stem of the word without any prefixes or suffixes.
 Here's how you'd get the lemma for the above analysis of the word የቤታችን.
  `w[0]` returns the first analysis `dict` in the `list` of analyses, and `w[0]['lemma']` returns the value associated with the keyword `lemma` in this `dict`.[^2]